-The MDBA's 2019 Trade Price Audit recommended that the seller and buyer of water should both be notified of the price of trade upon completion of a dealing, to increase transparency and as a check on what the seller has been paid.
+The seller and buyer are both notified of the price of trade upon completion of a dealing, to increase transparency and as a check on what the seller has been paid.

 Do I need to submit a current meter reading with my application?